CtrlCtrlV/Wizzy/README.md

 Have you ever shared files over Discord, only to get hit with the "Files are Too Powerful" message?
 Well, this plugin solves that for you.
 It creats a link to the document you share, and the link expires after a certain interval.
 It also gives you the Package ID, so you can perform actions such as deleting the package.

+### ForMat
+Namespace: `fmat`

+Since it's plaintext, we might as well make it pretty.
+This plugin makes Wiz use syntax highlighting where possible to send better formatted messages.

 # Documentation
 Do note that even though the documentation uses "wiz" for all the commands, replacing "wiz" with "orto" at the start will make no difference.
 ## Tap